Frequently Asked Questions

 Am I guaranteed to get a job?

-We will do everything to help you find that dream job.
-Just remember, we are not a placement agency so your job search is under your control.
-Ultimately your success depends on a variety of ever-changing factors, such as how open-minded you are, how many positions are available in your content area, how strong your references are, how well you interview, etc.
+Ultimately your success depends on a variety of ever-changing factors, such as how open-minded you are, how many positions are available in your content area, how strong your references are, how well you interview, etc. We will do everything to help you find your dream job.
+Just remember, we are not a placement agency, so your job search is under your control.

 Do I need to speak another language?

 No. Most international schools use English as their language of instruction.
-Each school self-reports their language of instruction which you can easily find within the ISS-Schrole Advantage database.
+Each school self-reports their language of instruction and languages taught which you can easily find when looking at school profiles.

 How can I improve my chance of success?